preetpalS/uru/README.md

 :: assuming C:\tools is on PATH and uru_rt.exe was extracted to C:\tools
 C:\tools>uru_rt admin install

-:: [optional & not recommended] if you have a pre-existing ruby already on PATH
+:: [optional] if you have a pre-existing ruby already on PATH from cmd.exe
-:: from cmd.exe initialization, you can register it as the "system" ruby C:\tools>uru_rt admin add system
+:: initialization, you can register it as the "system" ruby.
+A "system"
+:: ruby is almost always a bad idea.
+C:\tools>uru_rt admin add system
 ~~~